 - Guided tour: Many of the tour operators combine snorkeling in Akumal bay with activities to make for a half day or full day tour.

 TIP: There are multiple vendors along the beach road to Akumal bay.
 Some of them do not hesitate to hassle the passing tourists with their offers for guided snorkel “tours” in the bay.
 Lying is not uncommon especially when they try to convince people that snorkeling in the bay without a guide is not allowed.
 This is absolutely untrue and nobody can stop you if you follow the rules established for the protection of the turtles and the environment and swim in the designated areas.

 2.5 km North on the Akumal beach road is Yalku Lagoon.
 This place is excellent for snorkeling and easily accessible.
 If you have made your way to Akumal bay, this is a good option to add to your sea turtle viewing experience.

 There are multiple beaches from which the reef is easily accessible.
 A favorite spot for swimming with the sea turtles is the reef off Playa Paraiso – a long beach just South of the Tulum Ruins.
 There you can find many boat operators that offer boat rides to the reef.
 The snorkeling is usually combined with sightseeing of the ruins from the sea – a nice view and perfect opportunity for pictures.
-Just have in mind that during the winter months the chance of encountering turtles at the reef is much smaller.
+Just have in mind that the heavy boat traffic in the area is already changing the environment and the chances of encountering turtles at this part of the reef are minimal at the moment.

 Getting to Playa Paraiso: